 What is most impressive about Marco Polo is not that he finds men in distant lands strange and their ways outlandish but that he does not ...
-He had what we he also embraced the "geo-piety" of Izaak Walton (Rexroth 1968: 200) and Gilbert White:
+He had of California.
+But he also embraced the "geo-piety" of Izaak Walton (Rexroth 1968: 200) and Gilbert White: